Sakura Yosozumi: World Cup

 At the 2016 World Cup Skateboarding which was hosted in Tokyo, she competed in the women's park event where she finished 29th among competitors.
 She returned in the 2018 edition hosted in Orange, California and competed in the bowl event instead where she placed sixth.

 Vans Park Series

 Yosozumi skated at the 2017 Vans Park Series (VPS) Asian Championships in Singapore where she finished third.
 At the women's division of the VPS Pro Tour in Brazil in June 2018, Yosozumi claimed the top spot by outbesting Yndiara Asp of Brazil and Brighton Zeuner of the United States.
 At the Huntington Beach, California leg, she finished second in the qualifying round, though she failed to reach the podium in the final and finished fifth overall.

 X Games

 Yosuzumi competed at X Games Minneapolis 2018 in the women's park event.
-She finished second in the qualifying round while she obtain a bronze medal in the final behind gold medalist Brighton Zeuner and Sabre Norris of Australia.
+She finished second in the qualifying round while she obtained a bronze medal in the final behind gold medalist Brighton Zeuner and Sabre Norris of Australia.